strefler/project_interfaces/README.md

 A *template* is just a file which contains the mapping, optionally a factor and a weight column and some metadata.
+For example, for AR6 one should report model specifics regarding the accounting for variables in a tab called "comments".
+This column is included in the template for convenience.

 When the mappingfile is produced from the template, the metadata is ignored.

 To generate the mapping file for the `iamc::write.reportProject` function, open the `ar6/generate_mappingfile.R` script and adjust the